akousha/primavera-mcp-server/README.md

 **Step 1**: Download the latest Postman Desktop Application from [https://www.postman.com/downloads/](https://www.postman.com/downloads/).

-**Step 2**: Read out the documentation article [here](https://learning.postman.com/docs/postman-ai-agent-builder/mcp-requests/create/) and see how to create an MCP request inside the Postman app.
+**Step 2**: Read the [MCP requests documentation](https://learning.postman.com/docs/postman-ai-agent-builder/mcp-requests/create/) and see how to create an MCP request inside the Postman app.

 **Step 3**: Set the type of the MCP request to `STDIO` and set the command to `node </absolute/path/to/mcpServer.js>`.
 If you have issues with using only `node` (e.g. an old version is used), supply an absolute path instead to a node version 18+.
 You can get the full path to node by running: